Adroiti/docs-for-code-review-tools/RuboCop/Style-MethodCallWithoutArgsParentheses.md

 ## Description

-This cop checks for unwanted parentheses in parameterless method calls.
+This rule checks for unwanted parentheses in parameterless method calls.

-### Example
+## Examples

 ```ruby
 # bad